dodecaphonix/turkish_makam_study/README.md

 ```
 But what about the Just intervals like the 5:4 major 3rd, or the 6:5 minor third?
 That's a good question.
 I'm glad you asked...

 In 53EDO, one comma is very close to the syntonic comma.
 The remaining justly tuned intervals are one comma away from their Pythagorean counterparts.
-Simply raise minor intervals by a comma and lower major intervals by a comma.
+Simply raise minor intervals by a comma and lower major intervals by a comma:
 ```
  PR  m2   M2  m3   M3  P4       P5  m6   M6  m7   M7  PR
  R---2----2---3----3---4--------5---6----6---7----7---R